Check out the latest COVID-19 assistance programs: Support for Individuals and businesses during COVID-19

 - Cough and sneeze into your sleeve and NOT your hands.

-The construction side of the industry is also going to be impacted.
+The construction side of the industry is also being heavily impacted.
 Many contractors will have less control of their environment due to the multi-trade scenarios.
-It is imperative that the prime contractor implements preventative measures.
+It is imperative that the prime contractor implement preventative measures.
+At time of writing it looks like new construction sites will likely be closed.
+What impact will this have on your schedules and costs?

 Talk to your construction association and see if there is any relief available to your business and your employees.

-Perhaps you could develop a relationship with one of your competitors to see if they will service your customers?
-Could they temporarily hire any of your employees who are not at risk of the virus?
+Perhaps you could develop a relationship with one of your competitors to see if they will service your customers if required?
+Could they temporarily hire any of your employees who are not at risk of the virus if you need to close?

 Ensure that you protect yourself from price increases by allowing a price variation clause in all quotes.